Home » All Recipes » Main Dishes » Copycat Ruth’s Chris Stuffed Chicken Recipe

 Two chicken breasts on a plate with mashed potatoes.

 This chicken dish is excellent with a side salad and a simple vinaigrette or vegetable like asparagus.
-Or serve it with stove top macaroni and cheese, mashed potatoes, or your favorite rice to satisfy that comfort food craving.
+Enjoy with a serving of Outback potato soup or baked potato soup from Chili’s as an appetizer, or serve it with bacon-wrapped asparagus, make-ahead mashed potatoes, or Longhorn Steakhouse rice pilaf to satisfy that comfort food craving.

 Two stuffed chicken breasts on a plate next to a knife.